-When Fortune attempted to seek an explanation, John Bosco’s reaction was to torture and abuse her, this would go on for two-years.
-After this period, he to leave their shared home and move in with one of his other wives.
+When Fortune attempted to seek an explanation, John Bosco’s reaction was to beat and abuse her.
+This continued for two years until he left their shared home to move in with one of his other wives.
 Fortune felt isolated and lost hope.

 Building an enterprise

-She started to cross over the border to Bukavu, Democratic Republic of Congo (DRC) to sell vegetables (tomatoes, onions and cabbage), and despite the language barrier and demanding work she gained more customers in Bukavu.
-In 2017, Fortune joined International Alert’s Creating off-farm Rwandan enterprises (CORE) project, which boosts the potential of cross-border trade and works to foster an environment of entrepreneurship for women and youth in Nyamasheke and Rusizi Districts – increasing their ability to make a living and keep their families safe.
+She started to cross the border to Bukavu, Democratic Republic of Congo (DRC) to sell vegetables where, despite the language barrier and demanding work, she gained more customers.
+In 2017, Fortune joined Creating Off-farm Rwandan Enterprises (CORE) project from International Alert Rwanda.
+The project boosts the potential of cross-border trade and fosters an environment of entrepreneurship for women and youth in Nyamasheke and Rusizi Districts, thereby increasing their ability to make a living and keep their families safe.

 In 2019, Fortune participated in more CORE project trainings and dialogue sessions which touched on gender, sexual and gender-based violence, cross-border dialogues, understanding people’s different experiences of conflict, business registration and other business hinderances etc. These discussions encouraged and helped women to work together with local leaders to overcome barriers to cross-border relations that could affect business operations and growth, and address the concerns of community members.

-Read more about the women working as cross-border traders in Rwanda and how they are persevering despite the challenges posed by COVID-19.
+Read more about the women working as cross-border traders in Rwanda and how they are persevering despite the challenges posed by COVID-19